globallogicuk/devops-tech-test/README.md

 ### Adding your solution

-Within `docker-compose.yml` there is a volume mount on lines `28 - 29`.
-Use this to mount your solution into the container.
+Within `docker-compose.yml` there is a volume mount.
+Use this to mount your solution into the container by saving your script in the `submissionscript` directory.

 ### Running the containers